- Print

 Adding Users

-In the enterprise web console, users are added through identity systems like System for Cross-domain Identity Management (SCIM) or Single Sign-on (SSO), and then assigned to a default resource group that determines what resources (like buckets or policies) they can access.
+In the enterprise web console, users are added through identity systems such as System for Cross-domain Identity Management (SCIM) or Single Sign-on (SSO).
+When a user is created, they are not automatically assigned to a resource group, user group, or role.
+As a result, new users have no permissions until access is explicitly granted.

 Learn how to add and manage users in the enterprise web console.